Yolsh/nixos/README.md

 `~> exit`

-If you want to use the Impermanence system then you need to run:
-`~> `

-Other wise simply use fdisk to partition your drive and then format and mount accordingly.
+Simply use fdisk to partition your drive and then format and mount accordingly.

 Afterwards run:
 `~> nixos-generate-config --root /mnt`